a blog for curious yoga teachers

 Feeling uninspired when it’s time to plan?
 I’m here to help!

-Give me your email and I’ll send you my go-to yoga lesson plan with ideas for every minute.
+Trade me your email for my go-to yoga lesson plan with ideas for every minute.
 This is the class I teach when my energy is low—but it’s the favorite of my students from 20 to 80 years old!
 I’ll even give you tips on how to adapt it for various class formats.